vanessa-kang/tp/docs/DeveloperGuide.md

 __Extensions__

 - 1a.
 User's academic calendar is currently empty.
   - 1a1.
-PlanNUS shows an error message.
+PlanNUS shows an _empty calendar_ error message.
     Use case ends.
 - 3a.
 User did not specify a valid timeframe.
   - 3a1.
-PlanNUS shows an error message.
+PlanNUS shows an _invalid timeframe_ error message.
     Use case ends.
 - 3b.
 User specifies a valid semester, but there are no modules added to that semester yet.
   - 3b1.
-PlanNUS shows an error message.
+PlanNUS shows an _empty semester_ error message.
     Use case ends.